 So if you have had an accident or had something traumatic happen, if you are a survivor / victim or a defendant accused of something, it might be appropriate for me to conduct an assessment and write a report addressed to a court.

 Where appropriate I can also liaise with police officers and the Crown Prosecution Service and other authorities such as child and social services.

 I have participated in child safeguarding boards considering matters such as a child or children in need.

 TRAUMA & ANXIETY

-From 2007 until government finding cuts recently, I was a member of a government supported on-call team for post-disaster work and, having attended about a dozen training courses to the government's National Institute of Health (NICE) Guidelines on the subject, anxiety and trauma are amongst my specialities, aiding my work with people with a range of anxiety issues whether trauma related or not.
+From 2007 until government funding cuts in 2015, for 8 years I was a member of a government supported on-call team for post-disaster work and, having attended about many training courses or workshops (usually 1 to 3 per year) to the government's National Institute of Health (NICE) Guidelines on the subject, anxiety and trauma are amongst my specialities, aiding my work with people with a range of anxiety issues whether trauma related or not.
 The training has included my performance being evaluated and complimented upon by a room full of psychologists and therapists so this is another reassurance for you that I am a respected professional.

 Whether wanting to learn how to relax more easily, work out your life purpose, fulfil your goals, healing old or new hurts or finding direction when feeling lost or facing confusion, addressing a specific or wide variety of issues, I am here to help to EMPOWER you in a way which is right for YOU.